How the New Ontario Math Curriculum Promises Brighter Futures for Children

 Numbers are the start of math education.
 Yet, students in Ontario often do not have a strong fundamental understanding of the world of numbers, which hinders their math learning in later years with more complex math topics such as algebra and geometry.

 The new Ontario math curriculum will focus more on foundational math concepts to enhance problem solving and mental math.
-Students are required to learn and memorize multiplication facts of 0 x 0 to 12 x 12, allowing them to efficiently and accurately perform mathematical calculations.
-Students will also be introduced to different types of numbers (whole numbers, fractions, decimals and integers) at an earlier stage of math education, preparing them for a variety of purposes and real-life applications ( e.g. calculating the discount or change at the time of purchase).
+Students must learn and memorize multiplication facts from 0 x 0 to 12 x 12, enabling efficient mathematical calculations.
+They’ll encounter various number types (whole, fractions, decimals, integers) early, ready for real-life applications like discount and change calculations.

 With a deeper understanding of number concepts, the new Ontario math curriculum incorporates heavy emphasis on algebra.
 Not only will students learn about patterns and algebraic expressions, but they will also analyze real-life situations using coding and apply the process of mathematical modelling.
 For example, Grade 1 students would plan and track class donations to a food bank, and Grade 8 students would develop a strategy to reduce waste at school.
 These practices give students opportunities to develop algebraic reasoning skills as they work with patterns, relationships and expressions.